GavinPIccione/gavinpiccione.github.io/_pages/about.md

   - /about.html
 ---

-I am a **geochronologist** and **geochemist** working as a postdoctoral research associate at Brown University.
+I am a **geochemist** and **climate scientist** working as a postdoctoral research associate at Brown University.

 ---

-My research leverages the sedimentary rock record through a diverse set of analytical techniques – including U-series and U/Pb geochronology, stable isotopes, elemental analyses, spectroscopy, and geochemical models – to create time-resolved datasets that describe cryospheric evolution on decadal to million-year timescales.
-As a central aspect of this work, I pair traditional and novel terrestrial glacial archives to help fill longstanding spatial and temporal gaps in the ice sheet paleorecord.
-The aim of this research is to gain a better understanding of how climate forcing drives ice sheet evolution, the rates at which this evolution occurs, and the environmental effects of glaciers on global chemical cycles and ecosystems.
-Though my research projects generally involve glacial geology, I have broader interests in Quaternary paleoclimate and low temperature geochemistry.

----

-In addition to my research interests, I am passionate about doing my part to improve equity in Earth Science through DEI initiatives and accessible education.
-Visit my [Outreach Section](https://gavinpiccione.github.io/outreach/) to learn about my work with the Santa Cruz Museum of Natural History, as well as projects I'm involved in within the Earth Science community.
+My research focuses on the causes of climate change and its effects on Earth's surface environments.
+I primarily investigate how polar environments and ice sheets have responded to past climate fluctuations, and how these changes influence global biogeochemical cycles and sea level.
+Additionally, I have ongoing projects examining the hydroclimate of the western U.S. and the formation of critical minerals in hydrothermal systems.